jquery/learn.jquery.com/page/using-jquery-core/attributes.md

 title   : Attributes
 level   : beginner
 ---
 An element's attributes can contain useful information for your application, so it's important to be able to get and set them.

+## `$.fn.attr`

 The `$.fn.attr` method acts as both a getter and a setter.
-As with the `$.fn.css` method, `$.fn.attr` as a setter can accept either a key and a value, or an object containing one or more key/value pairs.
+As a setter, `$.fn.attr` can accept either a key and a value, or an object containing one or more key/value pairs.

+`$.fn.attr` as a setter:

 ```
 // Setting attributes